kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 13     http://kuzu.io/rdf-ex#Zhang  http://www.w3.org/1999/02/22-rdf-syntax-ns#type   http://kuzu.io/rdf-ex#faculty
 ```

+Note that in this case, although we specified a simple SPARQL query that captures all triples in the graph,
+we could just as well have specified an arbitrary SPARQL query to the `graph.query()` method.
+RDFLib comes with an implementation of the SPARQL 1.1 query language[^5], so you can pass more
+complex queries with additional predicate filters, including prepared queries that can save
+time in re-parsing and translating the query into SPARQL algebra each time the query is run[^5].

+This means that you can actually query your Kùzu RDF graphs with SPARQL instead of Cypher using the Kuzu-RDFLib extension!
+See the [section below](#query-the-rdf-graph-with-cypher) for an additional example.

 ### Specify SHACL shape constraints

 Since the Kuzu-RDFLib plugin we implemented exposes an RDFLib `Graph` object, it can be used